scipy/scipy/doc/source/dev/governance/governance.rst

 where there is a deadlock in the Steering Council or if the Steering Council asks the BDFL to make a decision on a specific matter.
 To ensure the benevolence of the BDFL, The Project encourages others to fork the project if they disagree with the overall direction the BDFL is taking.
-The BDFL is chair of the Steering Council (see below) and may delegate his/her authority on a particular decision or set of decisions to any other Council member at his/her discretion.
+The BDFL may delegate his/her authority on a particular decision or set of decisions to any other Council member at his/her discretion.

 The BDFL can appoint his/her successor, but it is expected that the Steering Council would be consulted on this decision.
 If the BDFL is unable to appoint a successor, the Steering Council will make this decision - preferably by consensus, but if needed by a majority vote.

+Note that the BDFL can step down at any time, and acting in good faith, will also listen to serious calls to do so.
+Also note that the BDFL is more a role for fallback decision making rather than that of a director/CEO.

 Steering Council
 ----------------